Jumbuck Sheep Farm, 3634 Highway 511,

 These panels would have worked better with smaller round bales, such as 4'x5', as a new 6x5 round bale is higher than the sides of the cattle pen "cage" we use as hay feeders.
 We found it worked best when we pulled some hay off the full bales and distributed it over the pasture, lowering the height of the bale and making it easier to attach the "roof."
 These roofs effectively kept the hay dry, but made it rather hard to pull hay off the top of the bale so the sheep could reach it.

-An additional use we found for one of these small roofs was to make a field kennel for our whelping LGD.
+We have put the Ondura roofing panels to other uses.
+We used two to make a field kennel for our whelping LGD.
 We placed the roof over some square bales, making a dry, cosy den that the mother accepted in preference to the blackberry and rosebush thicket where she birthed the pups.
+I'm using other panels to cover boards and beams milled with our new Woodland sawmill, to keep the weather off them.
+Ondura roof panels are not rigid, and have to be supported in BOTH directions, or they sag over time.

 tbd